 Instructions

-- Cut pumpkin into cubes, removing the skin.
+- Cut ¼ (14 oz) pumpkin into cubes, removing the skin (this can be done with a vegetable grater).

-- Roast the vegetables in the oven for 40 minutes @180C or until the pumpkin has softened.
+- Roast the vegetables in the oven for 40 minutes or until the pumpkin has softened.

 - Using a stick blender, food processor or a good old fork or potato masher, mash the pumpkin until smooth (don't worry if it has a couple of lumps).

-- Layer a 9x13 inch deep baking dish beginning with ¼ cup of the sauce.
+- Layer a deep baking dish beginning with ¼ cup of the passata.
 Then add a single layer of lasagne sheets (normally 2 sheets).

-- Top the lasagne sheets with the mashed pumpkin, eggplant and another ¼ cup of sauce.
-Repeat layers until you reach the top of the dish and finish with lasagne sheets topped with sauce and grated cheese.
+- Top the lasagne sheets with the some of the mashed pumpkin, eggplant and another ¼ cup of sauce.
+Repeat layers until you reach the top of the dish and finish with lasagne sheets topped with sauce and 50 g (½ cups) mozzarella

-- Uncover and bake for a further 20 minutes or until you can pierce through all the layers with a skewer (See Note 2 for making this as a meal prep).
+- Uncover and bake for a further 20 minutes or until you can pierce through all the layers with a skewer.if having this for a meal prep, bake only for a further 10 minutes.

-- Remove from the oven and allow to rest for 10 minutes (see post for storing this in the fridge/freezer).
+- Remove from the oven and allow to rest for 10 minutes.

-- Cut and serve with a side of salad (optional).
+- Cut and serve with a side of salad.

 Leave a Reply